-Other income (expense), net for the year ended December 31, 2016 and 2015, was \$(463,000) and \$(160,000), respectively, an increase in net expense of \$303,000.
-The increase was due primarily to \$235,000 higher interest expense associated with the note issued in relation to the NetWolves acquisition and with NetWolves' debt that the Company assumed through the acquisition.
+Other income (expense), net for the year ended December 31, 2017 and 2016, was \$(573,000) and \$(463,000), respectively, an increase in net expense of \$110,000.
+The increase was due primarily to \$40,000 higher interest expense at NetWolves and \$57,000 lower other income, primarily lower value-added tax refunds, in our China operations.

-Income Tax Benefit (Expense), Net
+Income Tax Expense

-During the year ended December 31, 2016, we recorded income tax expense of \$281,000, as compared to income tax benefit of \$44,000 in the year ended December 31, 2015.
-The Company utilized \$0 and \$5.0 million in net operating loss carryforwards for the years ended December 31, 2016 and 2015, respectively.
-The change from income tax benefit in 2015 to income tax expense in 2016 arose primarily due to higher tax expense related to deferred tax liabilities arising from goodwill generated by the NetWolves acquisition and the release in 2015 of \$560,000 in deferred tax asset valuation allowance, partially offset by lower state income taxes and federal alternative minimum taxes.
-The Company has Net Operating Loss carryovers of approximately \$35 million at December 31, 2016.
+During the year ended December 31, 2017, we recorded income tax expense of \$134,000, as compared to \$281,000 in the year ended December 31, 2016.
+The Company utilized no net operating loss carryforwards for the years ended December 31, 2017 and 2016.
+The decrease in income tax expense in 2017 arose primarily from the impact of the lower federal tax rates enacted in December 2017 on deferred tax liabilities arising from goodwill generated by the NetWolves acquisition.
+The Company has net operating loss carryovers of approximately \$39 million at December 31, 2017.

-Ultimate realization of any or all of the deferred tax assets is not assured due to significant uncertainties and material assumptions associated with estimates of future taxable income during the carry-forward period.
+The Tax Cuts and Jobs Act (the "Tax Act") was enacted on December 22, 2017.
+The Tax Act reduces the maximum U.S. federal corporate tax rate from 35% to 21%, allows net operating losses incurred in 2018 and beyond to be carried forward indefinitely, allows alternative minimum tax carryforwards to be partially refunded, beginning in 2018, and fully refunded by 2021, and creates new taxes on certain foreign sourced earnings.
+Ultimate realization of certain deferred tax assets is not assured due to significant uncertainties and material assumptions associated with estimates of future taxable income during the carry-forward period.
 The Company currently has significant deferred tax assets.
-During the year ended December 31, 2015, the Company reviewed previous positive and negative evidence and also reviewed its expected taxable income for future periods and concluded it is more likely than not that approximately \$560,000 of the tax benefit related to net operating loss carryforwards will be utilized, and, accordingly, has reduced the valuation allowance by \$560,000.
+During the year ended December 31, 2017, the Company reviewed previous positive and negative evidence and also reviewed its expected taxable income for future periods and concluded it is more likely than not that approximately \$560,000 of the tax benefit related to net operating loss carryforwards will be utilized.
 It remains uncertain whether the Company will generate sufficient taxable income to completely utilize its net operating loss carryforwards.